pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 #### Chapter 2 - Tuesday, September 2
+* Help desk and Service desk are the face of the entire IT organization pg 31
 * Network operations center as a central location during a crisis pg 30
 * Reliance on messiah (Brent) over scripture (systems/ procedures) pg 33
+* Benefits of virtualization pg 34
 * Working an outage: Establish a timeline pg 35.

 > "To get Finance the dat they need, we may have to cobble together some custom reports, which means bringing in the application developers or database people.